 - Promoting health

 Also, while community inclusion overall is important, a big aspect of our goal is to achieve meaningful inclusion—giving individuals with DDs opportunities to take on larger roles that demonstrate their abilities and give them a greater sense of self-worth.

-One big way you can help is by providing direct care, such as becoming a Shared Living provider (formerly known as Extended Family Homes).
-The Shared Living program gives individuals with intellectual and/or DDs a safe, loving and structured living environment so they can learn life skills for independent living.
-Shared Living Providers also aide in helping these individuals develop connections in the community and find opportunities for inclusion.
+One big way you can help is by providing direct care, such as becoming a Shared Living Provider (formerly known as Extended Family Homes).
+Our Shared Living program gives individuals with intellectual and/or developmental disabilities a safe, loving and structured living environment so they can learn life skills for independent living.
+Shared Living Providers also aid in helping these individuals develop connections in the community and find opportunities for inclusion.

 Direct caretaking isn’t right for everyone though, or maybe it just isn’t the right time in your life.
 There are many other ways you can support community inclusion, such as: